breakertt/blog/source/_posts/single_gnome_terminal.md

-title: Keep only one Gnome-Terminal instance (Ubuntu 22.04 with Xorg)
+title: Keep only one Gnome-Terminal instance (Ubuntu 22.04)
 date: 2022/12/2 13:52:00
 categories:
 - Linux
 toc: true
 ---

-**Note: Unfortunately, I haven't managed a way to activate gnome-terminal window in Wayland.
-You can use this script in Wayland, but the terminal will not come to foreground.**
+# Method 1 - Remap gnome dock shortcut

+1. Add gnome-terminal into dock (favortie), I move it to the third application, please change the number **3** in following article to the number you used.
+2. Disable terminal shortcut in **Settings/Kebyaord/Keyboard Shortcuts**
+3. Reset the shortcut to for start dock applications `gsettings set org.gnome.shell.keybindings switch-to-application-3 "['<Ctrl><Alt>T']"`

+# Method 2 (Xorg only) - Reset gnome default terminal

 1. Create a script at `~/bin/single_gnome_terminal.sh`